farizrahman4u/eywa/README.md

 # eywa
 Open source framework for building conversational agents [WIP]

+## Document

-## The `Document` is used to represent strings.
+The `Document` object is used to represent strings.
 It does smart tokenization and entity extraction for known types: date/time, number, phone number, email, url.

 ```python
 >>> from eywa.lang import Document